 The table below summarizes the potential to emit, reflecting all limits, of the emission units.
-Any new control equipment is considered federally enforceable only after issuance of this Part 70 permit renewal, and only to the extent that the effect of the control equipment is made practically enforceable in the permit.
+Any control equipment is considered federally enforceable only after issuance of this Part 70 source/permit modification, and only to the extent that the effect of the control equipment is made practically enforceable in the permit.